Lieberose

 Lieberose (Lower Sorbian: Luboraz) is a town in the Dahme-Spreewald district, in Brandenburg, Germany.
 It is situated 25 km north of Cottbus.

 History

+From 1815 to 1947, Lieberose was part of the Prussian Province of Brandenburg.

 During World War II, Lieberose forced labor camp, a subcamp of Sachsenhausen concentration camp was located here.
 (The subcamp, KL Lieberose, was a labour camp for the support point of SS- Division "Kurmark".
 The SS- Division "Kurmark" located in Lieberose and surrounding area.

 Near the end of the war, Jewish prisoners were sent on a death march towards Sachsenhausen.

 After World War II was the camp a prison camp for the soviet secret service (NKGB).

+After World War II, Lieberose was incorporated into the State of Brandenburg from 1947 to 1952 and the Bezirk Frankfurt of East Germany from 1952 to 1990.
+Since 1990, Lieberose is again part of Brandenburg.